 - Barefootin’: Life Lessons from the Road to Freedom written with Jo Anne Prichard Morris (2006)

-Born in 1933 in Lula, Mississippi, Unita Blackwell is a civil rights activist, community developer, politician, and author.
+Born March 18, 1933, in Lula, Mississippi, Unita Blackwell is a civil rights activist, community developer, politician, and author.
 Unita Blackwell is a part of Mississippi history.
 She did not finish high school and worked in Delta cotton fields until she was 30 years old.
 Then she was a voter registration worker in the early 1960’s.

 She received a MacArthur Fellowship (MacArthur Genius Award) in 1992.
 Her autobiography Barefootin’: Life Lessons from the Road to Freedom, written with JoAnne Prichard Morris (wife of Willie Morris) was published in 2006.